Notice of Non-discrimination and Title IX

 Hudson County Prosecutor’s Office - Call for reporting incidents in Jersey City Available 24 hours including Sundays and holidays.

-Love is Respect - provides information about how you can recognize an unhealthy or abusive relationship.
-Offers free and confidential phone, live chat and texting services are available 24/7/365
+Provides information about how you can recognize an unhealthy or abusive relationship.
+Offers free and confidential phone, live chat and texting services are available 24/7/365;

-Manavi - An organization that supports survivors of violence with a specific focus on the rights and needs of South Asian women.
-Provides a safe home for women and children displaced by violence.
+An organization that supports survivors of violence with a specific focus on the rights and needs of South Asian women.
 24-hour hotline: 1-732-435-1414

 Complaints involving Title IX violations may be filed directly with the United States Department of Education, Office for Civil Rights (OCR), Lyndon Baines Johnson Department of Education Bldg., 400 Maryland Avenue, SW, Washington, DC 20202-1100.
 Tel.
 800-421-3481; Fax: 202-453-6012, TDD 1-800-877-8339, Email: OCR@ed.gov.